Quantum Relational Hoare Logic with Expectations: Quantum programs

-\paragraph{Semantics.} The \emph{denotational semantics} of our programs $\bc$ are represented as functions \symbolindexmark\denot{$\denot\bc$} on the mixed memories over $\XXall$, defined by recursion on the structure of the programs.
-Here \symbolindexmark\XXall{$\XXall$}\pagelabel{page:XXall} is a fixed set of program variables, and we will assume that $\fv(\bc)\subseteq\XXall$ for all programs in this paper.\fullonly{\footnote{We fix some set $\XXall$ in order to avoid a more cumbersome notation $\denot\bc^{\XX}$ where we explicitly indicate the set $\XX$ of program variables with respect to which the semantics is defined.}} The obvious cases are $\denot\SKIP:=\id$ and $\denot{\bc;\bd}:=\denot\bd\circ\denot\bc$.
+\paragraph{Semantics.} The \emph{denotational semantics} of our programs $\bc$ are represented as completely positive trace-reducing maps \symbolindexmark\denot{$\denot\bc$} on the mixed memories over $\XXall$, defined by recursion on the structure of the programs.
+Here \symbolindexmark\XXall{$\XXall$}\pagelabel{page:XXall} is a fixed set of program variables, and we will assume that all variables under consideration are contained in this set.\fullonly{\footnote{We fix some set $\XXall$ in order to avoid a more cumbersome notation $\denot\bc^{\XX}$ where we explicitly indicate the set $\XX$ of program variables with respect to which the semantics is defined.}} The obvious cases are $\denot\SKIP:=\id$ and $\denot{\bc;\bd}:=\denot\bd\circ\denot\bc$ and $\denot\abort(\rho):=0$.
 And application of an isometry $U$ is also fairly straightforward given the syntactic sugar introduced above: $\denot{\apply U\XX}(\rho):=\paren{\opon U\XX}\rho\adj{\paren{\opon U\XX}}$.
 (The notation $\opon U\XX$ was introduced on \autopageref{page:opon}.)

-Initialization of quantum variables is slightly more complicated: $\init\XX\psi$ initializes the variables $\XX$ with $\psi$, which is the same as removing $\XX$, and then creating a new variable $\XX$ with content $\ket0$.
+Initialization of quantum variables is slightly more complicated: $\init\XX\psi$ initializes the variables $\XX$ with $\psi$, which is the same as removing $\XX$, and then creating a new variable $\XX$ with content $\psi$.
 Removing $\XX$ is done by the operation $\partr\XX$ (partial trace, see \autopageref{page:partr}).
 And creating new variables $\XX$ in state $\psi$ is done by the operation $\otimes\proj{\psi}$.
 Thus we define $\denot{\init\XX\psi}(\rho):=\partr\XX\rho\otimes\proj{\psi}$.

 The if-command first performs a measurement and then branches depending on the outcome.
 We then have that the state after measurement (without renormalization) is $\paren{\opon{\Mtruefalse Mt}{\XX}}\rho\adj{\paren{\opon{\Mtruefalse Mt}{\XX}}}$ for outcome $t=\true,\false$.
 Then $\bc$ or $\bd$ is applied to that state and the resulting states are added together to get the final mixed state.
 Altogether:\symbolindexmarkonly\restrict